badlydrawnrob/print-first-css/README.md

 ### Why print first?

 Print is often a second citizen these days, but it's useful!
-You might need to rattle off presentations or share ideas quickly.
-Or an author publishing an ebook.
+You might need to rattle off presentations or share ideas quickly, or perhaps you're an author publishing an ebook.

 Write it down with Markdown, then convert with the app of your choice:

 - [Pandoc](https://pandoc.org) if you know what a terminal is,
-- [Marked](http://marked2app.com)) if you like an app to do the work,
+- [Marked](http://marked2app.com) if you like an app to do the work,
 - Print with Safari, Chrome or Firefox